anj-s/kdd2018/README.md

 ## What to expect:

-This workshop is intended for an audience that is new to Keras with a very basic knowledge of Deep Learning.
+This workshop is intended for an audience that is new to Keras.

 Workshop Agenda: